-Over the years, I’ve grown a deep attachment to this destination and I’ve always found something new each time I visited, no matter the season.
-Regardless of where you’re traveling from, all paths lead all the way down the Parkway to Exit 0 to the nation’s oldest seaside resort of Cape May.
+Over the years, I’ve grown a deep attachment to this destination, and I’ve always found something new each time I visited, no matter the season.
+Regardless of where you’re traveling from, all paths lead down the Parkway to Exit 0 to the nation’s oldest seaside resort Cape May.
 Here are some tips on how to enjoy the Jersey Cape in the off-season.

 Since it’s off-season, not all businesses, hotels, bed & breakfasts, and restaurants will be open.
 Many have closed their doors or are closing earlier in the day after the conclusion of the summer season and will re-open in the spring, usually right before Memorial Day, when the town is getting ready for travelers and summer residents.

-Be sure to check out the official Cape May website and other affiliates to ensure their individual business hours during the time of your visit or if you’re staying overnight at a local accommodation.
+Check out the official Cape May website and other affiliates to ensure their business hours during your visit or if you’re staying overnight at a local accommodation.

-During the time of my visit, I stayed at the Victorian Motel, a modest accommodation located in the heart of it all in the historic district of Cape May adjacent to the Washington Street Mall.
-It’s also close to a pedestrian only outdoor shopping & dining promenade where you’ll find unique boutiques and one of a kind dining experiences.
+During my visit, I stayed at the Victorian Motel, a modest accommodation located in the heart of it all in the historic district of Cape May adjacent to the Washington Street Mall.
+It’s also close to a pedestrian-only outdoor shopping & dining promenade where you’ll find unique boutiques and one-of-a-kind dining experiences.

-My room was on the third floor which offered the best view of the mall and the surrounding area of nearby Congress Hall.
-In the summer, the Victorian tends to book up very quickly due to its ideal proximity to the downtown area.
+My room was on the third floor, offering the best view of the mall and the surrounding area of nearby Congress Hall.
+The Victorian tends to book up quickly in the summer due to its ideal proximity to the downtown area.